mechanicalnull/mechanicalnull.github.io/_posts/2021-12-09-grand-crackaddr-rematch-redux.md

 experience of popping out a bug right away?
 No, actually it looked like we got some coverage but way less than expected.
 Maybe this won't be as easy as we thought to be automatically discovered with a fuzzer.
-So we bust out [bncov](https://github.com/ForAllSecure/bncov) to see how far we're getting in the target.
+So we bust out [bncov](bncov) to do some basic
+[coverage analysis](./2021-11-03-case-for-automated-coverage.md) and see how far we're getting in the target.

 | ![bncov analysis on initial fuzzing of cgc-crackaddr](../assets/images/p2/initial_coverage_plateau.png) |